 Do NOT Admit Fault

 As you interact with the others involved in the accident, the police, witnesses, and when you report the accident to your insurance company, NEVER apologize or admit any wrongdoing.
-Alabama is a “contributory negligence” state, meaning if you are found to have “contributed” in any way to the accident (even 1%), you may be barred from recovering damages.
+In Alabama, if you are found to have “contributed” in any way to the accident (even 1%), you may be barred from recovering damages.
 Be calm, courteous, and polite, but only state the facts of the case as you know them.
 Refrain from speculating on who was to blame and leave that for the experts to sort out.

 Contact an Experienced Motorcycle Accident Lawyer